 John Hartford passed away in 2001 and Glen Campbell has suffered greatly from Alzheimer’s Disease in recent years.
 So The Band Perry released their version of “Gentle On My Mind” to celebrate Glen Campbell’s life and work.
 Their version of the song pulled in its fifth Grammy, which is an incredible achievement for any song.

-The Band Perry’s excellent version, which I discovered recently, is below (although the video has, for my taste, an unnecessarily long scene-setting piece up front — feel free to skip to about 0' 55" and you’ll be ready for the song itself).
+The Band Perry’s excellent version, which is the one I discovered recently, is below (although the video has, for my taste, an unnecessarily long scene-setting piece up front — feel free to skip to about 0' 55" and you’ll be ready for the song itself).

 As an added bonus, there’s also a Glen Campbell version which showcases his considerable talents as a guitar player.
 (Video here… https://youtu.be/ETkzK9pXMio — if you’re not a country fan you might not recognise all the people sat around him, but his audience is the equivalent of a pop act performing in front of Queen, Led Zeppelin, The Who and The Beatles all at the same time.)